Don Beyer

 Donald Sternoff Beyer Jr. (/ˈbaɪ.ər/ BY-ər; born June 20, 1950) is an American politician, businessman, and diplomat serving as the U.S. representative for since 2015.
-A member of the Democratic Party, his district is located in Northern Virginia and includes Alexandria, Falls Church, Arlington, and parts of eastern Fairfax County.
+A member of the Democratic Party, Beyer served as United States ambassador to Switzerland and Liechtenstein from 2009 to 2013.

-Beyer has owned automobile dealerships in Virginia and has a long record of involvement in community and philanthropic work.
-From 1990 to 1998, he served two terms as the 36th lieutenant governor of Virginia during the gubernatorial administrations of Doug Wilder (1990–1994) and George Allen (1994–1998).
-His party's nominee for governor of Virginia in 1997, he lost to Republican Jim Gilmore, who was then the Attorney General of Virginia.
-From 2009 to 2013, he served as United States Ambassador to Switzerland and Liechtenstein under President Barack Obama.
+Beyer has owned automobile dealerships in Virginia and has a long record of community and philanthropic involvement.
+From 1990 to 1998, he served two terms as the thirty-sixth lieutenant governor of Virginia during the gubernatorial administrations of Doug Wilder (1990–1994) and George Allen (1994–1998).
+His party's nominee for governor of Virginia in 1997, he lost to Republican Jim Gilmore, who was then the attorney general of Virginia.

-In 2014, Beyer announced his candidacy for the U.S. House of Representatives seat for held by the retiring Jim Moran.
-Beyer won the 12-candidate Democratic primary in June with 45% of the vote and went on to win the general election 63% to 33%.
+In 2014, Beyer announced his candidacy for the U.S. House of Representatives seat for Virginia's 8th congressional district, held by the retiring Jim Moran.
+Beyer won the twelve-candidate Democratic primary in June with 45% of the vote and went on to win the general election by thirty points.
 He has since been reelected five times, most recently in 2024.
+His district is located in Northern Virginia and includes Alexandria, Falls Church, Arlington, and parts of eastern Fairfax County.